pingcap/docs-cn/tools/dm/practice.md

 # The task name.
 You need to use a different name for each of the multiple tasks that
 # run simultaneously.
 name: "test"
-# The full data plus incremental data (all) synchronization mode
+# The full data plus incremental data (all) synchronization mode.
 task-mode: "all"
-# The downstream TiDB configuration information
+# The downstream TiDB configuration information.
 target-database:
   host: "172.16.10.83"
   port: 4000
   user: "root"
   password: ""

-# Configuration of all the upstream MySQL instances required by the current data synchronization task
+# Configuration of all the upstream MySQL instances required by the current data synchronization task.
 mysql-instances:
 -
   # The ID of upstream instances or the replication group.
 You can refer to the configuration of `source_id` in the "inventory.ini" file or in the "dm-master.toml" file.
   source-id: "mysql-replica-01"
   # The configuration item name of the black and white lists of the name of the
   # database/table to be synchronized, used to quote the global black and white
-  # lists configuration that is set in the global black-white-list map below.
+  # lists configuration that is set in the global black-white-list below.
   black-white-list: "global"
-  # The configuration item name of mydumper, used to quote the global mydumper configuration
+  # The configuration item name of mydumper, used to quote the global mydumper configuration.
   mydumper-config-name: "global"

 -